If you’re thinking of bundling your phone and broadband plans, compare service providers with our customer satisfaction ratings.

 Phone and Internet Bundles compared - June 2nd

-What is the NBN?
 The NBN, or national broadband network, is an upgrade to Australia’s existing telecommunications infrastructure, replacing the existing copper wire and hybrid fibre coaxial (HFC) networks with much faster fibre optic cable technology.
-The …– Read more
+The NBN is a …– Read more